Phenelzine Prescribing Information

 Screening Patients for Bipolar Disorder

-It should be noted that Phenelzine sulfate is not approved for use in treating any indications in the pediatric population.
+It should be noted that Phenelzine Sulfate Tablets are not approved for use in treating any indications in the pediatric population.

-The most serious reactions to Phenelzine sulfate involve changes in blood pressure.
+The most serious reactions to Phenelzine Sulfate Tablets involve changes in blood pressure.

-The most important reaction associated with Phenelzine sulfate administration is the occurrence of hypertensive crises, which have sometimes been fatal.
+The most important reaction associated with Phenelzine Sulfate Tablets administration is the occurrence of hypertensive crises, which have sometimes been fatal.

 These crises are characterized by some or all of the following symptoms: occipital headache which may radiate frontally, palpitation, neck stiffness or soreness, nausea, vomiting, sweating (sometimes with fever and sometimes with cold, clammy skin), dilated pupils, and photophobia.
 Either tachycardia or bradycardia may be present and can be associated with constricting chest pain.